-4. EXCLUSIONS - ARE NOT WARRANTED
+6. EXCLUSIONS - ARE NOT WARRANTED

-- Normal wear and tear items; - · Labor, parts and lubricant costs of all maintenance services; - Damage caused by failure to provide proper maintenance and/or storage, as described in the "2001 SKI-DOO snowmobile Operator's Guide"; - Damage resulting from improper repairs, modifications or use of non-approved parts or, repairs done by a non-authorized SKI-DOO dealer; - Damage resulting from abuse, misuse, neglect, racing or using the SKI-DOO snowmobile on surfaces other than snow; - Damage resulting from accident, fire, theft, vandalism or any act of God; - Incidental or consequential damages, or damages of any kind as but not limited to towing charges, telephone calls or taxi; and - Damages resulting from improper service or maintenance.
+- Normal wear and tear; - Routine maintenance items, tune ups, adjustments; - Damage caused by failure to provide proper maintenance and/or storage, as described in the Operator's Guide: - Damage resulting from removal of parts, improper repairs, service, maintenance, modifications or use of parts not manufactured or approved by BOM-BARDIER or resulting from repairs done by a person that is not an authorized servicing BOMBARDIER dealer: - Damage caused by abuse, abnormal use, neglect, use of the product on surfaces other than snow, or operation of the product in a manner inconsistent with the recommended operation described in the Operator's Guide; - Damage resulting from accident, submersion, fire, theft, vandalism or any act of God: - Operation with fuels, oils or lubricants which are not suitable for use with the product (see the Operator's Guide); - Snow or water ingestion; - Incidental or consequential damages, or damages of any kind including without limitation towing, storage, telephone, rental, taxi, inconvenience, insurance coverage, loan payments, loss of time, loss of income; and - Damage resulting from tracks which have been studded.

-5. LIMITATIONS OF LIABILITY
+7. LIMITATIONS OF LIABILITY